 Third-party technologies

 Third parties may collect technical information (for example, IP address, device information, and interaction signals) through their tools.
-Your use of the Services and your choices may affect whether certain third-party tools are activated.
+Your choices may affect whether certain third-party tools are activated.

 Browser impact